squeaknode/squeak/docs/how-squeak-protocol-works.md

 * A new nonce is generated.
 * The private key of the author is used to create a P2PKH pubkey script.

+Also,

+* The latest block height and block hash are fetched from the Bitcoin blockchain.

 All of these values are used to populate the squeak header.
 After the header is created:

 * The squeak hash is calculated from the header.
 * The private key of the author is used to sign the squeak hash.
 * The signature is then turned into a degenerate (SIGHASH_ALL) sig script, and attached to the squeak.

+### Properties of a squeak

+After a squeak is created, it can be shared and validated on any node.